WahyuFauzi/bloxes-windows/README.md

 this app run using electronjs and react

+## How to start?

+Before running the frontend, please start the backend first.

+`https://github.com/WahyuFauzi/bloxes-itemdb` for using nestjs(express)
+`https://github.com/WahyuFauzi/bloxes-itemdb-spring` if you prefer using spring(kotlin)

+and then run script

+### `npm run electron:serve`

+to start electron app

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).